rolosoft-com/www/privacy-policy.md

 This policy defines how Rolosoft Limited collects, protects and uses any personal information you provide us.

-If you have any questions please contact our Data Protection Officer at dpo@rolosoft.com.
+If you have any questions please contact our [Data Protection Officer](mailto:dpo@rolosoft.com).

 We may update this policy from time to time so you should ensure you regularly review this policy to ensure you are happy with any changes.